liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. It varies from person to person
 1. I'm not the one in possession of it
 1. I am in possession of some information
-1. he got shot before your arrival
+1. he got shot before your arrival; He got shot previous to your arrival
 1. I never thought that anything like this could happen in America
 1. Here's one thing that comes to my mind
-1. How is the food?
+1. How is the food?; Are you satisfied with the food?\nIs the food to your satisfaction?
 1. I am implementing my ideas
 1. the mild weather makes it a great place to visit
 1. It's gonna be punishment for you